15r10nk/inline-snapshot/README.md

 Contributing
 ------------
 Contributions are very welcome.
-Tests can be run with `tox`_.
+Tests can be run with [tox](https://tox.readthedocs.io/en/latest/).
-Please use pre-commit for your commits
+Please use [pre-commit](https://pre-commit.com/) for your commits.

 License
 -------